Diseases & Conditions

-If you have injured just your posterior cruciate ligament, your injury may heal quite well without surgery Your doctor may recommend simple, nonsurgical options.
+If you have injured only your posterior cruciate ligament, your injury may heal quite well without surgery.
+Your doctor may recommend nonsurgical treatment options:

 Immobilization.
-Your doctor may recommend a brace to prevent your knee from moving.
+Your doctor may recommend a special brace to prevent the tibia bone from sagging backward (gravity tends to pull the bone backward when you are lying down).
 To further protect your knee, you may be given crutches to keep you from putting weight on your leg.

 Physical therapy.
-As the swelling goes down, a careful rehabilitation program is started.
+As the swelling goes down, you will start a careful rehabilitation program.
 Specific exercises will restore function to your knee and strengthen the leg muscles that support it.
 Strengthening the muscles in the front of your thigh (quadriceps) has been shown to be a key factor in a successful recovery.

 Rebuilding the ligament.
-Because sewing the ligament ends back together does not usually heal, a torn posterior cruciate ligament must be rebuilt.
+Because sewing the ligament ends back together does not usually heal, a torn posterior cruciate ligament is typically reconstructed, or rebuilt.
 Your doctor will replace your torn ligament with a tissue graft.
-This graft is taken from another part of your body, or from another human donor (cadaver).
+This graft is most often taken from another part of your body, or from another human donor (cadaver).
 It can take several months for the graft to heal into your bone.

-Procedure.
-Surgery to rebuild a posterior cruciate ligament is done with an arthroscope using small incisions.
-Arthroscopic surgery is less invasive.
-The benefits of less invasive techniques include less pain from surgery, less time spent in the hospital, and quicker recovery times.
+Surgery to rebuild a posterior cruciate ligament is typically performed with an arthroscope using small incisions; however, some surgeons will still make an additional incision on the side of the knee.
+Arthroscopic surgery is less invasive than traditional open surgery.
+The benefits of less invasive techniques include less pain from surgery and quicker recovery times.

 Surgical procedures to repair posterior cruciate ligaments continue to improve.
 More advanced techniques help patients resume a wider range of activities after rehabilitation.

-Whether your treatment involves surgery or not, rehabilitation plays a vital role in getting you back to your daily activities.
+Whether or not your treatment involves surgery, rehabilitation plays a vital role in getting you back to your daily activities.
 A physical therapy program will help you regain knee strength and motion.
 If you had surgery, physical therapy will begin 1 to 4 weeks after your procedure.

 How long it takes you to recover from a posterior cruciate ligament injury will depend on the severity of your injury.
 Combined injuries often have a slow recovery, but most patients do well over time.

-If your injury requires surgery, it may be several weeks before you return to a desk job - perhaps months if your job requires a lot of activity.
+If your injury requires surgery, it may be several weeks before you return to a desk job — and possibly months if your job requires a lot of activity.
 Full recovery typically requires 6 to 12 months.

-Although it is a slow process, your commitment to therapy is the most important factor in returning to all the activities you enjoy.
+Although rehabilittion is a slow process, your commitment to therapy is the most important factor in eventually returning to all the activities you enjoy.

 AAOS does not endorse any treatments, procedures, products, or physicians referenced herein.
 This information is provided as an educational service and is not intended to serve as medical advice.
 Anyone seeking specific orthopaedic advice or assistance should consult his or her orthopaedic surgeon, or locate one in your area through the AAOS Find an Orthopaedist program on this website.